Browse the Guide:

 COLTER, MARY JANE (1869-1958).
 MEDIA COLLECTION, 1996.
 0.1 cu. ft.

+International Archive of Women in Architecture.
 Chief architect for the Fred Harvey Company.
 Designed hotels, gift shops, and viewing places throughout the southwestern desert in the United States in the early 1900s.
 Her most notable designs were the Watchtower, Hopi House, and Hermit's Rest at the Grand Canyon National Park in Arizona.
-Collection includes film entitled "Mary Jane Colter: The Desert View" produced, written, and directed in 1996 by Jennifer Lee of Beverly Hills, California, and narrated by Ellen Burstyn, about Colter's life and work.
-[Circulating copy available at Art/Arch Library: Video 5508.]
-Also available are National Public Radio program cassettes 526/527 in Rare Book Room.
-International Archive of Women in Architecture.
+The collection includes a film about Colter's life and work entitled "Mary Jane Colter: The Desert View" [Video 5508], which is available in the Newman Library.
+The film was produced, written, and directed in 1996 by Jennifer Lee of Beverly Hills, California and narrated by Ellen Burstyn.
+National Public Radio program cassettes 526/527 are available to listen in the Special Collections Reading Room.
 Part of IAWA Small Collections.
-Ms1997-005.
+Ms1997-005

 COMPANY E, 12th REGIMENT MICHIGAN INFANTRY.
 DOCUMENTS, 1865.
 0.1 cu. ft.
 Three documents pertaining to Company E, 12th Regiment Michigan Infantry.
 Written in the fourth quarter of 1965, this collection includes a Statement of Charges on Muster and Pay Rolls; a Quarterly Return of Ordinance and Ordnance Stores Received, Issued, and Remaining on Hand; an Abstract of Expenditures; and an Invoice of Stores Turned Over.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-015.

 COMPTON, JOHN R. LETTERS, 1863.
 0.1 cu. ft.
 Colonel commanding the 198th Virginia Militia.
 Three notes, possibly from a copybook, signed by Compton.
 Two notes certify that Drs.
 Mitchel Kegley and William E. Hoge had served the regiment as surgeons, while the third directs Hoge to obtain payrolls while in Richmond.
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 CONFEDERATE BROADSIDE AGAINST AIDING DESERTERS, 1863.
 0.1 cu. ft.
 Collection includes a broadside describing the conditions which were considered aiding for deserters, and the punishment resulting from any such actions.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-047.

 CONFEDERATE CURRENCY, c.1864.
 0.1 cu. ft.
 Two notes issued by the Confederate government during the Civil War: a 20-dollar bill bearing the likeness of Vice President Alexander Stephens and a 100-dollar bill featuring portraits of Lucy Pickens (wife of South Carolina's governor) and George Randolph (CSA cabinet member).
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 CONFEDERATE QUARTERMASTER RECORDS, 1862-1864.
 0.1 cu ft.
 Collection contains a letter and three invoices from the Confederate Quartermaster General's Office, dated 1862-1864.
 The invoices list food and cookery purchases.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-048.

 CONFEDERATE STATES OF AMERICA.
 WAR DEPARTMENT.
 ACCOUNT SHEETS, 1864.
 0.1 cu. ft.
 Two account statements each for costs of travel of E.W.
 Hubard and L.W.
 Hastings.
 Both are signed by James A. Sedden, Secretary of War for the Confederacy in the Civil War.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1955-002.

 CONFEDERATE VETERAN REUNION SCHEDULE, 1934.
 0.1 cu. ft.
 Collection contains the "Schedule of Events" for a Confederate Veterans Reunion.
 The reunion lasted from June 6-8, 1934 and took place in Chattanooga, Tennessee.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-111.

 CONFORTO, MARIA LETIZIO.
 ARCHITECTURAL PAPERS, 1982-2000.
 1.0 cu. ft.
+International Archive of Women in Architecture.
 The collection includes drawings of Museo Nazionale Romano Crypta Balbi, slides, articles, and a brief biographical sketch.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage Project database.
+Part of IAWA Small Collections.
 Ms2002-056.

 CONRAD, THOMAS NELSON (1837-1905).
 BOOK MANUSCRIPT, 1891-93.
 0.4 cu. ft.
 Born in Fairfax Court House, Virginia; graduated from Dickinson College in 1857.
 During the Civil War he served as a captain in the Third Virginia Cavalry.
 President of the Virginia Agricultural and Mechanical College (later Virginia Polytechnic Institute and State University) from 1882 to 1886.
 Papers consist of the original manuscript of The Rebel Scout: A Thrilling History of Scouting Life in the Southern Army, written by Conrad from 1891 to 1893, and published in 1904.
 Ms89-095.